learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

   belong to _this_ new Object
 - It adds a new property, `__proto__` to the Object.

-The first action is somethine we're familiar with, less so the other two.
+The first action is something we're familiar with, less so the other two.
 We'll discuss both then check out an example of why this behavior is useful.

 ## A Brief Intro to `this`